Golden Age of Argentine cinema: 1896–1929: The Argentine silent era

-At the end of the 1900s, the incipient Argentine cinema made significant progress with the appearance of the first narrative films, which encouraged production and distribution.
-These were the work of the Italian Mario Gallo, who had arrived in Buenos Aires a few years before as part of an opera company.
+At the end of the 1900s, Argentine cinema made significant progress with the appearance of the first narrative films, which stimulated production and distribution.
+Mario Gallo, an Italian who had arrived in Buenos Aires a few years before as part of an opera company, started producing narrative films.
 There is confusion as to which was the first narrative film in the country: those who date its release in 1908 consider it to be El fusilamiento de Dorrego, while more recent researchers point out that this film is actually from 1910 and the first one was really La Revolución de Mayo, released in 1909.
 For this reason, May 23 is considered National Film Day in the country, in commemoration of the release date of the latter film.
 In the manner of the French film d'art trend, Gallo's films were closer to photographed theatre, almost always on historical topics.
 In 1914, Glücksmann produced the oldest surviving feature film, Amalia, very similar in style to Gallo's films.
 The film was an initiative of the Buenos Aires aristocracy, and premiered at the prestigious Teatro Colón with the attendance of President Victorino de la Plaza.
-With the outbreak of World War I in 1914, European film production retreated, which resulted in an abundance of Argentine production in the following years.
-As noted by Mahieu, during this time Argentine cinema "tends to abandon its character of empirical adventure, to become an entertainment industry.
-New distributors appeared, and in 1914 Pampa Film was founded, which produced several films."
+European film production declined due to the outbreak of World War I in 1914, which resulted in an abundance of Argentine production in the following years.

 The unprecedented commercial success of Nobleza gaucha (1915) inaugurated a new boom period for Argentine silent cinema.